Transpoze/F1tenth/obstacle_avoidance/README.md

 * Published topics

 ## Obstacle Avoidance
 In this project (SML Summer job 26.6.2017-6.9.2017), a ROS package named **obstacle_detection** is created for the f1tenth vehichle to avoid single obstacle on its path.
 Any solid object will be regarded as obstacle without distinction.
-If several obstacles exist, they will be combined and considered as one large obstacle.
+If several obstacles exist in the detection region, they will be combined and considered as one large obstacle.
 In general, the package works as a ROS node which reads in point cloud data from ZED camera and sends commands, i.e. a new fixed waypoint, to the controller to bypass the obstacle if there is any.
 We accomplished such avoidance in two steps: detection and dynamic path planning.
 The main script is [obstacle_avoidance.py].
 Please see details below.
 ### Obstacle Detection
 Our node subscribes to the topic `/zed/point_cloud/cloud_registered` to retrieve standard point cloud data in ros message type [PointCloud2](http://docs.ros.org/api/sensor_msgs/html/msg/PointCloud2.html) from ZED.
 For the sake of computation cost, the point cloud is evenly sampled with a constant sampling step by calling python script *[readpoint.py]*.
 Also, a dynamic detection region ahead of the camera was set up to reduce not only computation time but also false detection rate.
 Any point outside this region will be discarded.
 The range, i.e. width and depth, of this region is changing dynamically based on the current x and y direction velocity of the vehicle with respect to the local coordinate system.
 This part is realized in the function *adjust_range()*.